aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 - Click on the drop down arrow next to **HourOfDay** in the x-axis of the chart to reveal a sub menu.
 - Click on the Ascending order next to **HourOfDay** under **Sort by** in the revealed menu
-- Edit the title by click on the title in the chart to **Houlry Avg. for time taken from edge to origin by end user country** (optional)
+- Edit the title by click on the title in the chart to **Hourly Avg. for time taken from edge to origin by end user country** (optional)

 ### Generate visualization to show hourly average time taken (total Vs. edge to origin Vs. server-side processing) by country where the end user request originated from